SAP/ui5-tooling/docs/pages/Configuration.md

 There are two ways of including components, which can also be used in combination with each other:

 - The `paths` option takes one or multiple patterns.
 For every matched file a separate `Component-preload.js` will be generated.
-Patterns are always applied relative to the projects virtual source directory `/resources/`
+Patterns are always applied relative to the project's virtual source directory `/resources/`
   ```yaml
   builder:
     componentPreload: